Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

 ### System B Procedure

-11. Use WLM remove jobs from the affected nodes on the blade.
+11. Use WLM to drain jobs from the affected nodes on the blade.

 12. Use BOS to shut down the affected nodes on the blade (in this example, x1005c3s0).